 Our office is temporarily closed to the public until further notice.
 Process Waste Management Plans online at www.smcgov.wastetracking.com>.
 All in-person workshops, public meetings, and school events have been cancelled.

 Contact us via phone or email.

 Most parks remain open with service modifications.
-Protective actions will remain in effect through April 12 when reassess the situation to see if precautions need to be extended.
+Protective actions will remain in effect through April 12 when we reassess the situation to see if precautions need to be extended.